-What will pioneers of the Malmö Commitment commit to?

-- Collaborate with community stakeholders to identify the key sustainability challenges that must be prioritized within the community, and the social dimensions against which each challenge must be addressed; - ❖ Design smart social equity indicators to measure and monitor their progress in addressing key sustainability challenges facing our communities; - ❖ Report their progress and share our successes and lessons learned with other committed local governments to develop a pool of knowledge for further advancing equitable sustainable local development around the world; - ❖ Encourage the local governments of neighbouring communities, and those with which we work and partner, to commit to the Malmö Commitment and further enhance our collective efforts.
+- What will adopters of the Malmö Commitment commit to? - Collaborate with community stakeholders to identify the key sustainability challenges that must be prioritized within the community, and the social dimensions against which each challenge must be addressed; - Design smart social equity indicators to measure and monitor their progress in addressing key sustainability challenges facing our communities; - Report their progress and share our successes and lessons learned with other committed local governments to develop a pool of knowledge for further advancing equitable sustainable local development around the world;

+Encourage the local governments of neighbouring communities, and those with which we work and partner, to commit to the Malmö Commitment and further enhance our collective efforts.

-Who is authorized to endorse the Malmö Commitment?
+Who is authorized to adopt the Malmö Commitment?

-Because the Malmö Commitment requires invested municipal staff capacity from the endorsing local and regional governments, the Malmö Commitment needs to be endorsed by a legal representative of the local government, such as the Mayor, Chief Executive or the City Board.
+Because the Malmö Commitment requires invested municipal staff capacity from the adopting local and regional governments, the Malmö Commitment needs to be adopted by a legal representative of the local government, such as the Mayor, Chief Executive or the City Board.

-• What is the timeframe of the Malmö Commitment?

-- Year 0 Join the Malmö Commitment and create profile on Malmö Commitment platform. - Year 1 Identify challenges, design smart social equity indicators and set targets. - Year 2 Start Reporting Progress.

-- ❖ Year 2-3 Develop Equitable Development Action Plan. - Year 3 Implementation of new socially equitable sustainability policies and initiatives. - Year 3 Become a Malmö Commitment Ambassador. - ❖ Year 4+ Continue implementation and accelerate process.

-My local/regional government is already working with social equity indicators: do we need to design new ones?
+- What is the Malmö Commitment process? - Adopt the Malmö Commitment. - 2.
+Register to the Malmö Commitment platform. - 3.
+Identify sustainability challenges and social dimensions against which they must be addressed, select social equity indicators and conduct community mapping for each indicator, conduct analysis and set a baseline. - 4.
+Set priorities and targets for each indicator for 2025 and 2030. - 5.
+Develop and implement your Malmö Commitment Action Plan, monitor and report progress. - 6.
+Share successes and lessons learned, and encourage others to commit to the Malmö Commitment, contributing to accelerate the process. - What is the timeframe of the Malmö Commitment? - Year 0 Adopt the Malmö Commitment and Create Profile on Malmö Commitment platform and identify Sustainability Challenges - Year 1 Design/Select Smart Social Equity Indicators and Set Targets - Year 2 Start Reporting Progress - Year 2-3 Develop Equitable Development Action Plan - Year 3 Implementation of new socially equitable sustainability policies and initiatives - o Year 3 Become a Malmö Commitment Ambassador - Year 4+: Continue Implementation and Accelerate - My local/regional government is already working with social equity indicators: do we need to design new ones?